Task Force Falcon

 Conclusion

-during JRTC Rotation 24-10.
-The equipment and capabilities
+force-on-force training exercises during JRTC Rotation 24-10.
+The

-that enable fast, effective, and controlled operations for a
+equipment and capabilities that enable fast, effective, and controlled

-mobile brigade combat team in a contested environment can
+operations for a mobile brigade combat team in a contested environment

-operating procedures tailored to warfighting into a humanitarian
+procedures tailored to warfighting into a humanitarian aid mission

 Author

-Infantry Regiment, 2nd Mobile Brigade Combat Team (MBCT), 101st
+Regiment, 2nd Mobile Brigade Combat Team (MBCT), 101st Airborne

-Airborne Division (Air Assault), at Fort Campbell, KY.
-He is a graduate
+Division (Air Assault), at Fort Campbell, KY.
+He is a graduate of the

 Command and General Staff College, and School of Advanced Military